Recommended Puppy Products

 CLEANING PRODUCTS

 Nature’s Miracle takes care of carpet messes and odors like nothing else.
-We’ve also used it on our kids’ mattresses, for the “doggy smell” that inevitably comes from having a canine companion staying overnight.

 After trying many “air freshening” options, we finally realized that we could go the route of air purification and, wow!
 What a difference it made in areas where our dogs sleep and spend a lot of time!
 Because, like it or not, dogs just smell “doggy.”